 Micro Markets

-Micro markets, also sometimes known as Grab-and-Go markets, emerged in the early 2000s and, like their vending machine counterparts, have continued to grow, evolve, and thrive over time with busy, crowded, high-efficiency spaces.
-This model is defined by custom-designed vending markets/marts with a self-checkout kiosk meant to provide a convenience store feel with vending options and prices.
-Think the neat little sidelines in large airports or hospital and office building cafeterias.
-They do especially well among captive audiences in workspaces, hence why the average micro market is at a location with 100–150 on-site employees.
+Micro markets, sometimes called Grab-and-Go markets, emerged in the early 2000s.
+Like their vending machine counterparts, they have continued to grow, evolve, and thrive over time with busy, crowded, high-efficiency spaces.
+This model is defined by custom-designed vending markets or marts meant to provide a convenience store feel with vending options and prices.

-Vending Machine vs Micro Market
+Vending Machine vs. Micro Market

 The main sticking point between vending and micro markets is the startup cost.
 Because vending machines are self-contained, automated, stand-alone units, once purchased and placed, all they require is maintenance and inventory.